EGJSERVICES/EGJ-SERVICES-GROUP/README.md

       </div>
       <div class="faqitem">
         <h3>What is your typical project size?</h3>
-        <p>Our projects range from small local jobs to large-scale construction projects, customized to your needs.</p>
+        <p>Our projects range from small local jobs to large-scale construction projects, tailored to your needs.</p>
       </div>
       <div class="faqitem">
         <h3>What are your payment terms?</h3>